bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

     All APIs to load databases configuration from :code:`IApplication` and :code:`IEnvironment` has been removed.
 They were introduced to show the configuration in the legacy AdminUI.
-    They were never intended to be used in your |axon-ivy| Projects.
+    They were never intended to be used in your Axon Ivy Projects.

 .. _migrate-92-93-rest-clients:

-Defining Rest Clients
+Defining REST Clients
 *********************

 |tag-ops-changed| |tag-project-changed| |tag-project-auto-convert|

-Configurations of Rest Clients are stored in new locations.
+Configurations of REST Clients are stored in new locations.
 During development, the project's Rest Clients are now stored in the :ref:`rest-clients.yaml <rest-clients-configuration>` file.
-On the
-|ivy-engine|, configurations of Rest Clients have been moved from the System Database to the
-application's :ref:`app-yaml` file.
+On the Axon Ivy Engine, configurations of REST Clients have been moved from the System Database to the application's :ref:`app-yaml` file.
 Furthermore, System Database and project migrations do converts from the old to the new format automatically.